stankay/BizagiEnvSync/README.md

 Building
 --------
 In order to build this code correctly, one must add references to BADT DLLs, i.e. be in posession of BADT.
-In order to obtatin BADT you have to registered user of BizAgi BPM Suite.
+In order to obtatin BADT you have to be a registered user of BizAgi BPM Suite.

 Running
 -------